 - b.
 Progress Reports.
-The grantee shall submit annual progress reports to include a summary of accomplishments during the reporting period.
+The grantee shall complete and submit timely progress reports to include a summary of accomplishments during the reporting period.
 This includes reporting on the progress to date made by the grantee and subgrantees, if any, for that reporting period.
 The report is submitted through the appropriate electronic system.
-The grantee should submit timely progress reports; individual program guidance determines the due date for the reports. - c.
+Individual program guidance determines the due date for the reports. - c.
 Requests for Extensions.
 Each grantee must submit a financial report by the given dates.
 Extensions of reporting deadlines will be granted only when 1) the report cannot be furnished in a timely manner for reasons legitimately beyond the control of the grantee, and 2) CNCS receives a request explaining the need for an extension before the due date of the report.